Skip to main content

 Similar Cases and More Information

 Waste sites, such as Superfund, RCRA, and Brownfields sites, are at potential risk from the impacts of climate change.
-See how sites are accounting for climate change during cleanup and redevelopment planning.
+See how sites are accounting for changes in environmental conditions during cleanup and redevelopment planning.

-• American Cyanamid Superfund Site Reduces Climate Exposure
+• American Cyanamid Superfund Site Reduces Risk Exposure

 • San Francisco Cleans Up India Basin Waterfront Brownfield Site as Part of Greenspace Development Effort